hydephp/develop/docs/architecture-concepts/autodiscovery.md

 2. **Step two:** The page collection parses all the source files into page model objects
 3. **Step three:** The route collection generates route objects for all the pages

+#### Interacting with the collections

+Usually, you will interact with the collection data through intermediaries.
+For example, if you call `MarkdownPost::get('my-post')`, Hyde will retrieve that page from the page collection.
+If you call `Routes::get('index')`, Hyde will retrieve that route from the route collection.

 ## The HydeKernel